ptallen63/flitwick/README.md

 # flitwick
 A simple node CLI matching program.
 Takes 2 lists and matches them on a desired filed and outputs combined results.

+***STILL IN ACTIVE DEV & TESTING NOT FOR PRODUCTION***